AiursoftWeb/Kahla/Readme.md

 ### Publish and copy over the app

-Configure the app for a [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd).

 Run [dotnet publish](/dotnet/core/tools/dotnet-publish) from the development environment to package an app into a directory (for example, *bin/Release/&lt;target_framework_moniker&gt;/publish*) that can run on the server:

 ```dotnetcli
 dotnet publish -c Release
 ```

-The app can also be published as a [self-contained deployment](/dotnet/core/deploying/#self-contained-deployments-scd) if you prefer not to maintain the .NET Core runtime on the server.

 Copy the ASP.NET Core app to the server using a tool that integrates into the organization's workflow (for example, SCP, SFTP).
-It's common to locate web apps under the *var* directory (for example, *var/www/helloapp*).
+It's common to locate web apps under the *var* directory (for example, *var/www/kahla*).

 > Under a production deployment scenario, a continuous integration workflow does the work of publishing the app and copying the assets to the server.